Before you begin

 When you download a Java Development Kit (JDK), you get — in addition to the compiler and other tools — a complete class library of prebuilt utilities that help you accomplish most common application-development tasks.
 The best way to get an idea of the scope of the JDK packages and libraries is to check out the official online Java API documentation — also called the Javadoc.
 Watch the following quick demo to see how to get around in the Javadoc.

 The Java Runtime Environment

-The Java Runtime Environment (JRE; also known as the Java runtime) includes the JVM, code libraries, and components that are necessary for running programs that are written in the Java language.
+The Java Runtime Environment (JRE) — also known as the Java runtime — includes the JVM, code libraries, and components necessary for running programs written in the Java language.
 The JRE is available for multiple platforms.
 You can freely redistribute the JRE with your applications, according to the terms of the JRE license, to give the application’s users a platform on which to run your software.
 The JRE is included in the JDK.

 Setting up your Java development environment

 In this section, you’ll download and install the JDK and the current release of the Eclipse IDE, and you’ll set up your Eclipse development environment.

 The JDK includes a set of command-line tools for compiling and running your Java code, including a complete copy of the JRE.
 Although you can use these tools to develop your applications, an IDE gives you additional functionality along with task management and a visual interface.

 In this series, you use Eclipse, a popular open source IDE.
 Eclipse handles basic tasks, such as code compilation and debugging, so you can focus on writing and testing code.
 In addition, you can use Eclipse to organize source code files into projects, compile and test those projects, and store project files in any number of source repositories.
 You need an installed JDK to use Eclipse for Java development.